 - Extra Ripe Bananas!
 You want bananas to be basically black and very soft - this adds amazing flavor, sweetness, and moisture.

-- Don’t overbake.
+- Don’t over bake.
 Ovens vary, so I recommend testing your bread early using a toothpick.
 The bread is done when there are just a few moist crumbs.
 Remove from the oven immediately.

 Although the loaves won't last long, they do last great as leftovers or can even be frozen!